Tessil/hopscotch-map/README.md

 }
 ```
 - Move-only types must have a nothrow move constructor (with open addressing, it is not possible to keep the strong exception guarantee on rehash if the move constructor may throw).
-- No support for some buckets related methods (like bucket_size, bucket, ...).
+- No support for some buckets related methods (like `bucket_size`, `bucket`, ...).

 These differences also apply between `std::unordered_set` and `tsl::hopscotch_set`.

-Thread-safety and exceptions guarantees are the same as `std::unordered_map/set`.
+Thread-safety and exceptions guarantees are the same as `std::unordered_map/set` (i.e. possible to have multiple readers with no writer).

 ### Growth policy